eclipse-langium/langium-website/content/docs/configuration-services.md

     }
 }
 ```
-Inside of the `ArithmeticsValidationRegistry`, we call our `ArithmeticsValidator` via the `ServiceRegistry` with `const validator = services.validation.ArithmeticsValidator` which will create a new instance of `ArithmeticsValidator`.
-Then, we declare the `checks` to be registered and register them inside of the registry via the function `register` which is declared in the parent class.
-The `ArithmeticsValidationRegistry` only adds functionality to the `ValidationRegistry` but does not override any functionality from it.
+Inside of the `ArithmeticsValidationRegistry`, we obtain our `ArithmeticsValidator` with `const validator = services.validation.ArithmeticsValidator`, which will create a new instance of `ArithmeticsValidator`.
+Then we declare the `checks` to be registered and register them inside of the registry via the function `register` which is declared in the superclass.
+The `ArithmeticsValidationRegistry` only adds validation checks to the `ValidationRegistry`, but does not override any functionality from it.

 The implementation of `ArithmeticsValidationRegistry` needs to be registered in `ArithmeticsModule`.
 The complete `ArithmeticsModule` is:
 ```Typescript